gayatrig19/the-unplugged-club/README.md

 - [Balsamiq](https://balsamiq.com/) to design the wireframes for the website.
 - [Color Palettes](https://colorpalettes.net/) to source colour palette for the website.
 - [Am I Responsive](http://amiresponsive.blogspot.com/) to create the Mockup image in this README.
-- Google Chrome's[Lighthouse](https://developers.google.com/web/tools/lighthouse/) to test accessibility for desktop and mobile devices.
+- Google Chrome's [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to test accessibility for desktop and mobile devices.
 - [WAVE](https://wave.webaim.org/) evaluation tool to test the website for accessibility to individuals with disabilities.
 - [W3C HTML Markup Validator](https://validator.w3.org/) to validate the HTML Code.
 - [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) to validate the CSS Code.